 Governance and Legal DD (Due Diligence) and Agreements.
 We have standardised processes and templates on both, there are no mandatory out of pocket expenses.
 The speed of the process is in your hands as you will do most of the work.
 We do not insist on our processes if there are better alternatives.
 We care about the end result, and are pragmatic about getting there.
 But we do need a proper DD and Agreements.

 For us making the ”yes we’re in” decision is fast – can happen in days.
 Decision is made among the 3 of us, no committees needed.
 We work independently and our decision does not depend on what others do so we are often the first to commit.
+But getting to the closing including payment totally depends on you.
+If you are well prepared and execute promptly on all formalities it can go through in a few weeks, but usually it takes longer – can be several months.
+Two most common reasons for that are:

 Our target is to have 100 companies in the portfolio.
 Our runrate is 20+ new investments per year.
 We are actively looking for new companies to invest in.